 For this reason, this benefit is considered key when supplementing with vitamin D3.

-Vitamin D3 is widely recognized for its role in the normal functioning of the immune system, helping to maintain a balanced defensive response.
-When combined with vitamin K2, the benefit is indirectly enhanced, as:
+Vitamin D3 is widely recognized for its role in the normal functioning of the immune system, helping maintain a balanced defense response.
+When combined with vitamin K2, this benefit is indirectly reinforced, as:

 - Overall body balance is improved.